-If you’ve never spoken with Sheila Smeltzer, owner of A+ Pro Services, Inc., you’ve done yourself an injustice.
-We had the pleasure of connecting with her a few days ago to talk about collaborating on a blog post about women leaders in the window cleaning industry.
+If you’ve never spoken with Sheila Smeltzer, owner of A+ Pro Services, Inc., you’ve done yourself a disservice.
+We had the pleasure of connecting with her concerning collaborating on a blog post about women leaders in the window cleaning industry.
 Immediately, we were blown away by her presence, her enthusiasm, and her commitment to us and this post.
-At abc, we think it’s important to shed light on positive things happening around us and our communities and realized that discussing women in a male-dominated industry had relevance to everyone in it.
-We could not have picked a better person to collaborate with.
+At abc, we think it’s essential to shed light on positive things happening around us and our communities and realized that discussing women in a male-dominated industry had relevance for everyone in it.
+We could not have picked a better person with whom to collaborate.

-A little background :Sheila owns and operates the successful window cleaning company called A+ pro Windows and is a leader in the window-cleaning world.
+A little background :Sheila owns and operates the successful window cleaning company A+ Pro Services, Inc, and is a leader in the window-cleaning world.
 She served as board director for the Window Cleaning Association (IWCA) from 2010-2012.
-She is an IWCA residential Council Member and a committed IWCA Glass Education committee member since 2007.
+She’s an IWCA Residential Council Member and a committed IWCA Glass Education committee member since 2007.
 Her company currently holds membership with Pressure Washing Resource Association (PWRA) and has been a member of the Brunswick County Chamber of Commerce since 2007.
 To say Sheila loves the window cleaning industry is an understatement; she is the window cleaning industry.

-- Without a doubt, but women don’t struggle making their mark in this industry.
+- Without a doubt, but women don’t struggle to make their mark in this industry.
 There are some real women icons involved historically and emerging anew.
-I have never been debunked or ever felt less respect from anyone in this industry either from being a woman or from specializing in Residential.
+I have never been debunked or ever felt less respect from anyone in this industry, either from being a woman or from specializing in Residential.
 In some ways, I feel being a woman has helped.

-- What are some of your characteristics that allow you to succeed as a woman in this industry?
+- What are some of the characteristics that allow you to succeed as a woman in this industry?

 - I am psychically capable of doing the work, but that’s just labor.
 I have been scheduling jobs and communicating with customers since day one, and that’s operations.
 I inherited my father’s friendly sales techniques and love to engage in conversation.
-Other than those 3 pillars that comprise what it takes to operate any company, I happen to be stubborn, passionate, progressive, engaged and objective on issues in our industry and did I say hard working?
+Other than those three pillars that comprise what it takes to operate any company, I happen to be stubborn, passionate, progressive, engaged, and objective on issues in our industry!
+And did I say hard-working?

 - Have you changed any minds of your male peers about women in the window cleaning industry?

-- I think just as my male competitors looking for the best penis enlargement pills, men in this industry are more willing to open up to unguarded discussions with a woman about industry issues.
-I have nothing but great experience of being accepted and embraced as a woman in the industry.
+- I think just like my male competitors.
+Men in this industry are more willing to open up to unguarded discussions with a woman about industry issues.
+I have had nothing but great experience of being accepted and embraced as a woman in the industry.

 All in AllAlthough the window cleaning industry is male dominated, it has not stopped many strong women from rising to the top.
 It seems as though it comes down to a few things, determination, persistence, and opportunity.
 The women that we talked to are just two examples of what women are doing all around the world, taking a chance and trying to carve out a spot for themselves.
 It is impressive to watch anyone rise, women or otherwise.
 The window cleaning industry, from all accounts, seems to be a unique industry with opportunity for anyone, male or female, who is willing to put everything on the line to reach it.

-We would like to thank Sheila from A+ Pro Services, Inc. and Pamela Cox from Virginia Window Cleaners Inc for participating in this blog post.
-You are both wonderful examples of role models for both women and any persons who strive to succeed.
+We want to thank Sheila from A+ Pro Services, Inc. and Pamela Cox from Virginia Window Cleaners Inc for participating in this blog post.
+You are both wonderful role models for both women and any persons who strive to succeed.